tgoodell/Town-Simulator/README.md

 that provides the functionality to allow and instance of Vehicle (instantiated by the Simulator class file) to navigate the town described below.
 The Simulator proceeds step by step calling the ```travel()``` method once every second, so any code in ```travel()``` should be designed to navigate the vehicle one step at a time until the target is reached.
+Simulation runs repeatedly until window is closed.

 ### Town Map